NoviCker/Machine_failure_rates/README.md

 #### Info

-This dataset is gathered from multiple shop mascines.
+This dataset is gathered from multiple machines in a single shop during a two year survey.
 I will try to update this dataset constantly.
-Please tune-in...
+Enjoy!

 Machine types: